Light Dark Matter Search with 7.8 Tonne-Year of Ionization-Only Data in XENONnT

 \itsec{Signal}We consider several DM models producing NR or ER energies in the regions of interest (ROIs) of [0.5, 5]~\keVnr and [0.04, 0.7]\,\keVer, respectively.
 For the NR signals, we study spin-independent (SI) DM--nucleon \cite{Lewin:1995rx} and spin-dependent (SD) DM--nucleon \cite{Menendez:2012tm} scattering for DM masses between 3 and 8~\gevcsq, assuming the astrophysical parameters in~\cite{Baxter:2021pqo}.
 The DM--nucleon recoil energy spectra for several benchmark DM masses are shown in Fig.~\ref{fig:efficiency}.
 For the SD scattering, we adopt the nuclear form factor from~\cite{Hoferichter:2020osn}.
 We consider DM--nucleon interactions with cross section $\sigma$ and momentum transfer $q$ with a mediator mass $m_\phi$ \cite{DelNobile:2015uua, Fornengo:2011sz}, in which the differential rate factor $\sigma m_\phi^4/(q^2/c^2+m_\phi^2)^2$ scales with $\sigma m_\phi{ }^4c^4/q^4$ in the $m_\phi \ll q_0/c$ limit.
 For the ER signals, we consider DM scattering off xenon bounded electrons.
-The DM--electron scattering rates are computed following~\cite{Essig:2017kqs}, using atomic ionization factors from~\cite{Caddell:2023zsw}.
+The dark matter--electron scattering rates are computed using atomic ionization factors from~\cite{Essig:2012yx,Essig:2017kqs}, including both the primary electron and shell de-excitation photon energies with conservative assumptions for de-excitation electrons the same as \cite{XENON:2019gfn}; as a comparison, we also evaluate the rates based on the total deposited energy using the ionization factor from~\cite{Caddell:2023zsw}.
 We compute the DM recoil energy spectrum using \cite{jelle_aalbers_2023_7636982}.
 Bosonic DM candidates such as axion-like particles and dark photons of mass $m_\chi$ can be absorbed by xenon atoms, producing monoenergetic ER signals at $E_\chi=m_\chi c^2$ \cite{Pospelov:2008jk}.
 We follow models detailed in~\cite{Bloch:2016sjj} and use the xenon photoelectric cross section from~\cite{Henke:1993eda}.

 We model the low-energy NR yield using a $^{88}$Y/Be neutron source~\cite{XENON:2024kbh,collar_applications_2013}.
 The NR yield below 0.5~\keVnr is set to zero to remain conservative.
 A combined $^{37}$Ar and $^{220}$Rn calibration dataset is fit jointly to determine the ER response~\cite{XENON:2024xgd}.
 To generate realistic S2 waveforms and PMT patterns, we use the simulation tool \textsc{fuse} \cite{xenon-fuse} equipped with data-driven electron diffusion constant and optical response maps matched to $^{83\mathrm{m}}$Kr calibration data.
 To capture the “ambience” of an uncorrelated DM signal, including the surrounding high-energy events and electron emission activities, we randomly inject (salt) simulated DM S2 signals into the real data stream and process them through the reconstruction chain \cite{strax, straxen}.
 This procedure allows for a full simulation-driven signal efficiency evaluation.